If you’re interested in applying for a job at Dollar General, you may be wondering what the interview questions would be.

 - Dollar General was founded in 1939 in Kentucky, United State.

-- The company was old name J.L Turner and Son and now company name to Doller General.
+- The company was old name J.L Turner and Son and now the company names Doller General.

 - Dollar General has an Estimated 16,278 stores in United State.